ElektraInitiative/libelektra/src/plugins/passwd/README.md

 ## Implementation Details ##

-If present, the not-posix complient `fgetpwent` function will be used to read the file supplied by the resolver, if not, `getpwent` will be used.
+If present, the not-posix compliant `fgetpwent` function will be used to read the file supplied by the resolver, otherwise `getpwent` will be used.
 For writing, if present, `putpwent` will be used, if not a simple implementation writing straight to the config file.

 ## Configuration ##

-If the config key `index` is set to `name` passwd entrys will be sorted by name, if not set or set to `uid` passwd entry will be sorted by uid
+If the config key `index` is set to `name` passwd entrys will be sorted by name, if not set or set to `uid` passwd entries will be sorted by uid

 ## Fields ##